featbit/featbit-docs/pages/sdk/overview.md

 The SDK's GitHub repository contains a full tutorial on how to use it.
 It also provides a sample project for you to try out.

+## REST APIs & WebSocket

+We are continuously dedicated to expanding our platform support.
+However, it is possible that the specific platform you are targeting may not currently have an available SDK.
+In such instances, we offer two alternatives:

+- Use our REST APIs to get feature flags and evaluation result.
+See the documentation [Evaluation with REST APIs](retrieve-feature-flags-with-api).
+- Use our WebSocket interface to get real-time feature flags update and evaluation result of a feature flag.
+Please join our [Slack channel](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) to get more information about this feature.

 ## Contribution